-This is what Lewis and Tompkins bring to the table.
+This is what Lewis & Tompkins brings to the table.

-We provide first rate legal counsel for injured Washingtonians, and we have twenty years of experience in dealing with insurance company tactics.
+We provide first-rate legal counsel for injured Washingtonians, and we have 20 years of experience in dealing with insurance company tactics.
 We know the difference between a fair settlement offer and a denial of responsibility.
-We also go beyond the balance sheet of the medical bills, and also take a real look at what your life was like before the accident, and what it’s like now.
-We’ll look at the job you can’t do anymore, or the hobbies that you can’t enjoy anymore, and we will do everything we can to obtain a settlement that reflects the entire scope of your injury.
+We also go beyond the balance sheet of the medical bills and also take a real look at what your life was like before the accident, and what it’s like now.
+We’ll look at the job you can’t do anymore or the hobbies that you can’t enjoy anymore, and we will do everything we can to obtain a settlement that reflects the entire scope of your injury.

-If you or a loved one has suffered a traumatic brain or spinal injury, and you feel that the insurers are not living up to their obligations, contact the Law Offices of Lewis and Tompkins for a free legal consultation.
+If you or a loved one has suffered a traumatic brain or spinal injury, and you feel that the insurers are not living up to their obligations, contact Lewis & Tompkins for a free legal consultation.